 Routes 2 South Main, 14 Rosedale, 11 Dr. M.L.K.
 Jr. Drive and 16 UA – Little Rock

-To improve the customer experience and offer transit access to more locations along major arterial roads with more transit destinations, METRO staff recommends the following modifications to Routes 2, 11, 14 and 16, which primarily serve locations south of I-630.
-Routes 2 and 11 will be interlined to create more streamlined bidirectional service and are complemented by a realignment of Route 14 to turn north from Roosevelt onto Main Street and the reduction of one-way service for Route 16.
+To improve the customer experience and offer transit access to more locations along major arterial roads with more transit destinations, METRO is making the following modifications to Routes 2, 11, 14 and 16, which primarily serve locations south of I-630.
+Routes 2 and 11 will be interlined to create more streamlined bidirectional service and are complemented by a realignment of Route 14 to turn north from Roosevelt onto Main Street.
 The result is a streamlined grid of connected transit service with more even stop spacing for access to more places.
-Route 2 South Main, which will undergo a name change to Broadway, will primarily operate along Broadway Street and will enjoy an expanded span of service, connecting residents to Sunday worship services and weekend job shifts.
+Route 2 South Main, which will undergo a name change to Broadway, will primarily operate along Broadway Street.
 It will be interlined with Route 11 Dr. M.L.K.
-Jr. Drive, which means Route 11 riders will benefit from the elimination of a long one-way service loop and will also enjoy a greater span of service to connect to Sunday worship services and weekend job shifts.
-Route 14 Rosedale, which will be renamed South Main/Rosedale service will be realigned to Main Street to improve weekday and Saturday frequencies to 30-minute service, as well as serve Roosevelt, a major Little Rock arterial road, east of Schiller to Main Street.
+Jr. Drive, which means Route 11 riders will benefit from the elimination of a long one-way service loop.
+Route 14 Rosedale, which will be renamed South Main/Rosedale service will be realigned to Main Street to improve frequencies, as well as serve Roosevelt, a major Little Rock arterial road, east of Schiller to Main Street.
 Route 14 will also continue straight to 36th Street rather than deviating to Colonel Glenn Road, which is already served by the METRO Connect John Barrow Road on-demand service zone.
-Route 16 UA – Little Rock will see reduced one-way service and will serve the perimeter of the UA – Little Rock campus, including transit destinations along University Avenue, offering a more direct transfer opportunity to Route 22.
+Route 16 UA – Little Rock will serve the perimeter of the UA – Little Rock campus, including transit destinations along University Avenue, offering a more direct transfer opportunity to Route 22.

 Map of Approved South Little Rock Network